 b) number of classes of the International classification of goods and services under the Nice Agreement

-The amount of 1.180,00 RSD refers to one sign which is related up to three classes of the International classification of goods and services under the Nice Agreement.
+The amount of 2000,00 RSD refers to one sign which is related up to three classes of the International classification of goods and services under the Nice Agreement, for each subsequent class after the third, an additional surcharge is 300, 00 RSD.

 The applicant needs to submit the request for the change of his name and address (Form Ž-3) to the IPO.
 The request is to be filled in by a typewriter or computer.
 If you want to download the request form for entering a change in the name and address into the Registry (Form Ž-3), please click on the appropriate format: (PDF_format) (WORD_format).